-- (i) The adverse benefit determination (including final internal adverse benefit determinations) must involve medical judgment (including, but not limited to, those based on the Plan's requirements for medical necessity, appropriateness, health care setting, level of care, or effectiveness of a covered benefit; or the Plan's determination that a treatment is experimental or investigational), as determined by the external reviewer. - (ii) Adverse benefit determinations that involve a medical condition of the claimant for which the timeframe for completion of an urgent pre-certification appeal would seriously jeopardize the life or health of the claimant or would jeopardize the claimant's ability to regain maximum function.
+- (i) The adverse benefit determination (including final internal adverse benefit determinations) must involve (a) rescission of coverage, (b) application of the No Surprises Act, or (c) medical judgment (including, but not limited to, those based on the Plan's requirements for medical necessity, appropriateness, health care setting, level of care, or effectiveness of a covered benefit; or the Plan's determination that a treatment is experimental or investigational), as determined by the external reviewer. - (ii) Adverse benefit determinations that involve a medical condition of the claimant for which the timeframe for completion of an urgent pre-certification appeal would seriously jeopardize the life or health of the claimant or would jeopardize the claimant's ability to regain maximum function.